The Importance of Designing an Effective Operating Model

 4. Design the Future-State Operating Model

-Organisational structure: Hierarchies, teams, and roles
+Organisational structure: Hierarchies, teams, and roles.

-Process flows: Standardisation and automation opportunities
+Process flows: Identify standardisation and automation opportunities.

 Technology architecture: ERP, CRM, cloud, AI, etc.

-Governance frameworks: Compliance, risk, decision rights
+Governance frameworks: Compliance, risk, and decision rights.

-People model: Skills matrix, cultural alignment
+People model: Skills matrix and cultural alignment.

 5. Validate Through Prototyping